ChrisChinchilla/Chip-Shop/_cards/Atari_Lynx.md

 concepts: null
 ---

 The Atari Lynx is a 16-bit handheld game console and is the world's first with a color LCD.
-The system is notable for its forward-looking features, advanced graphics, and ambidextrous layout.